YassienTawfikk/SmartRetailRegressor/README.md

 * Binary flags for key holidays (`is_thanksgiving`, `is_black_friday`, etc.)
 * Distance (in weeks) from holiday peaks (e.g. `dist_xmas_peak_wk`)

+### Domain Observations

+* Holiday weeks, especially around Christmas, Thanksgiving, and Black Friday, show peak sales performance.
+* Christmas sales typically occur during the 51st week, not in the final days of December as marked in the dataset.
+* Post-holiday months like January see a drop in sales, likely due to reduced consumer spending after November and December.
+* Features such as CPI, temperature, unemployment rate, and fuel price were excluded as they exhibited no significant patterns or correlation with weekly sales.

 ### Final Step

 * Encoded booleans, dropped raw `Date`